-FIGURE 16: PERSONAL REACTIONS TO INFLATION AS AN ASSET HOLDER
+FIGURE 16: PERSONAL REACTIONS TO INFLATION AS A WORKER

-Notes: The figure reports the share of respondents whose answers are reflected by the statement listed alongside 90% confidence intervals.
+Notes: The figure reports the share of respondents whose answers are reflected by the statements listed alongside 90% confidence intervals.
+Note that all shares reported here are unconditional (e.g., 12% of the whole sample received the wage increase they asked for, not conditional on having asked for one).
 For more details on the questionnaire, see Appendix A.4.